Adron/datadiluvium/blog-posts/humidity-generator.md

 }
 ```

-## Using the Generator
+## Using the Generator with TimeScale DB

-You can use this generator in your Data Diluvium configuration like this:
+I've made it easy to use this generator in your Data Diluvium configuration like this:

 ```json
 {